cran-task-views/Agriculture/agricultural_CTV.md

 **Weed Science**

-  - [binnednp][] conducts kernel density and distribution estimation for interval-grouped data and nonparametric estimation of seedling emergence indices. [drc][] is a versatile model fitting and after-fitting function for dose-response curves.
+  The package [drc][] offers versatile model fitting and after-fitting functions for dose-response curves.
 [PROSPER][] is a package for simulating weed population dynamics at the individual and population level under a range of conditions including herbicide resistance and herbicide pressure.

 **Crop Modelling**

-  - The [apsimx][] package has functions to read, inspect, edit and run files for APSIM "Next Generation" (json) and APSIM "Classic" (xml).
+  The [apsimx][] package has functions to read, inspect, edit and run files for APSIM "Next Generation" (json) and APSIM "Classic" (xml).
 Files with an `.apsim` extension correspond to APSIM Classic, the files with an `.apsimx` extension correspond to APSIM Next Generation. [rapsimng][] works with Next Generation APSIM files.
 [DSSAT][] provides a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems Model (DSSAT-CSM) documented by [Jones et al (2003)](https://doi.org/10.1016/S1161-0301(02)00107-7).
 This package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files.

+  [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.

+  [phenorice][] is an R implementation of the [phenorice model](http://dx.doi.org/10.1016/j.rse.2017.03.029) for remote sensing of rice crop production. [phenoriceR][] provides helper functions for processing data from the phenorice model.
+[Recocrop][] estimates environmental suitability for plants using a limiting factor approach for plant growth following [Hackett 1991](doi:10.1007/BF00045728).
+[Rquefts][] provides an implementation of the QUEFTS (Quantitative Evaluation of the Native Fertility of Tropical Soils) model ((Janssen 1990)[https://doi.org/10.1016%2F0016-7061%2890%2990021-Z]).
+[Rwofost] is an implementation of the WOFOST ("World Food Studies") crop growth model((De Wit 2019)[https://doi.org/10.1016%2Fj.agsy.2018.06.018]).

 **Animal Science**

-  - [usdampr] provides access to the USDA's Livestock Mandatory Reporting API.
+  - [usdampr][] provides access to the USDA's Livestock Mandatory Reporting API.
 Many of the genetic packages described in this resource can also be applied to animal system.

 **Food Science**